patty6339/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

-tination for a three-server web infrastructure
+# Explanation for a three-server web infrastructure

 For a design a three-server web infrastructure that hosts the website www.foobar.com.
 Here's what I came up with: